 You can use multiple Gateway controllers, including controllers not provided by Google, in a GKE cluster simultaneously.
 Every GatewayClass is supported by one and only one Gateway controller, which enables single and multi-cluster load balancing to be used simultaneously.

-Migrating from Ingress to Gateway
+Ingress and Gateway

 Integrating the Gateway API with Service Meshes